TeddyGash/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 8-firstdelete: deletes the file betty in /tmp/my_first_directory
 - 9-firstdirdeletion: deletes the directory /tmp/my_first_directory
 - 10-back: changes the working directory to the previous one
+- 11-lists: lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format